AlibabaCloudDocs/cfw/intl.en-US/User Guide/Log analysis/Overview.md

 -   **Classified Protection compliance**: Log analysis provides log storage duration of six months to help your website meet the requirements of classified protection compliance.
 -   **Easy configuration**: Easy configuration allows you to collect Internet traffic logs in real time.
--   **Real-time analysis**: Integrated with the Simple Log Service, the log analysis service provides the real-time log analysis service and the out-of-the-box report center.
+-   **Real-time analysis**: Integrated with the Simple Log Service \(SLS\), the log analysis service provides the real-time log analysis service and report center.
 With the help of log analysis, you can view all the traffic and user's visits going through Cloud Firewall.
 -   **Real-time alarms**: Log analysis supports you to customize real-time monitoring and alerts based on specific indicators.
 This ensures you receive real-time alerts when there is any threats detected in the critical business.

 ## Prerequisites {#section_mxf_3pd_2gb .section}